asminkarki012/weather-app/README.md

 ---
 ## Requirement
-- Card to display weather
+- Card to display weather searched according to city name
 - App should display Temperature, description, humidity,wind speed for now which can be further be improved

 ## Things I learned